Where is the Global Studies program office?

 Submit a College petition to the Global Studies Program Administrator in Gates-Blake 119 explaining the course’s relevance to your studies, along with a course syllabus.
 The Program Director will decide if this course is appropriate your Global Studies major and contact you with the decision.

-I have taken more than the required of courses needed for a B.A. in International Studies.
+I have taken more than the required of courses needed for a B.A. in Global Studies.
 How do I choose which will be counted towards my concentration GPA?

 Your College adviser will work with you to include the courses on your degree program that are most advantageous.
 Please be sure to finalize these decisions before the Spring quarter of your graduating year.